 We have invested a substantial portion of our available cash in a money market fund, U.S. Treasury notes, and high quality, marketable debt instruments of corporations, financial institutions and government sponsored enterprises.
 We have adopted an investment policy and established guidelines relating to credit quality, diversification, and maturities of our investments to preserve principal and maintain liquidity.
 All investment securities have a credit rating of at least A3/A- or better, or P-1/A-1 or better, as determined by Moody's Investors Service or Standard & Poor's.
-Our investment portfolio has not been adversely impacted by the disruptions in the credit markets that have occurred in the past.
-However, if there are future disruptions in the credit markets, there can be no assurance that our investment portfolio will not be adversely affected.
+Our investment portfolio has not been adversely impacted by the disruption in the credit markets that has occurred in the past.
+However, if there is future disruption in the credit markets, there can be no assurance that our investment portfolio will not be adversely affected in the future.